 A wedding planner's role isn't just to manage the pros, but your A-team of friends and family too, which isn't as easy as you might think.
 They should tell you what their system is to make sure everything runs smoothly and on time, and listen to cues that show they could easily handle your family and friends in a firm, yet respectful and friendly, way.

-What happens if you're sick or otherwise unable to be there on the day of our wedding?What you need to know:
+What happens if you're sick or otherwise unable to be there on the day of our wedding?

-How will you help me stay within my budget?What you need to know:
+How will you help me stay within my budget?

 Do you carry personal liability and professional indemnity insurance?

 How do payments work (a percentage of our budget, a flat fee)?
 Will there be additional expenses on top of your base fee (travel, parking, food)?